 While Sellbrite lacks certain functionalities, it’s difficult to argue against its usability.
 The beauty of this particular platform lies in simplicity.
 The seamless user interface competes with solutions like Stitchlabs.
 You can also read our detailed comparison of Jazva and Stitchlabs ecommerce solutions.
 People new to online selling will love the clean design, without being overwhelmed with complicated features reserved for high-volume sellers.

 Similarly, Jazva also has the end user in mind, having won the 2017 Great User Experience Award despite offering complex functionalities.
-Still, given the size and scale of the platform, Jazva will likely have a longer learning curve than basic inventory management systems, but this is much better than learning 4 disparate systems at once.
+Still, given the size and scale of the platform, Jazva will likely have a longer learning curve than basic inventory management software systems like Sellbrite, but this is much better than learning 4 disparate systems at once.
 Jazva's all-in-one platform easily replaces many of the piecemeal services needed by growing sellers.

 We try to be objective when comparing our software to the competition.
 And while both options presented are great ecommerce solutions, we would still like to offer our advice for prospective software buyers.